-Ms. Reed has been a Director since May 2007 and was appointed to the Audit Committee in November 2007.
+Ms. Reed has been a Director since May 2007.
+In November 2007, Ms. Reed was appointed to the Audit Committee and in May 2015, she was appointed Chairperson.
 Ms. Reed is currently serving as a healthcare services consultant.
 Ms. Reed previously served as the Senior Vice President, Finance and Chief Financial Officer of Medco Health Solutions, Inc., a leading pharmacy benefit manager, until March 2008.
 Upon joining Medco in 1988, Ms. Reed served in finance and accounting roles of increasing responsibility and was appointed Senior Vice President, Finance in 1992 and Chief Financial Officer in 1996.
 Prior to joining Medco, Ms. Reed's experience included finance roles at Aetna/American Re-Insurance Co., CBS Inc., Standard and Poor's Corp. and Unisys/Timeplex Inc. Ms. Reed previously served on the board of directors of DynaVox until 2011 and on the board of directors of Health Management Associates, Inc. until 2014.
 Ms. Reed currently serves on the boards of directors of Mallinckrodt PLC and Waters Corporation.
 She also serves as a Trustee for St. Mary's College of Notre Dame, Indiana.